hatari/hatari/readme.txt

 see http://www.cmake.org/ for details.

 CMake can generate makefiles for various flavours of "Make" (like GNU-Make) and various IDEs like Xcode on macOS.
-To run CMake, you've got to pass the path to the sources of Hatari as parameter, for example run the following if you are in the topmost directory of the Hatari source tree:
+To run CMake, you have to pass the path to the sources of Hatari as parameter.
+For example, run the following command sequence to configure the build of Hatari in a separate build directory (assuming that the current working directory is the top of the source tree):
-	cmake .

-If you're tracking Hatari version control, it's preferable to do the build in a separate build directory as above would overwrite the (non-CMake) Makefiles coming with Hatari:
 	mkdir -p build
 	cd build
-	cmake ..
+	cmake -G "Unix Makefiles" ..

 Have a look at the manual of CMake for other options.
 Alternatively, you can use the "cmake-gui" program to configure the sources with a graphical